iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> Seems to spawn multiple copies of itself and kicks off even when the battery is still low, so phone gets hot and fails to charge properly.
+There seems to be no way to set a minimum battery level for it to start.<br> :date: __2021-07-12 00:14:28__

 > This is a very good idea but is buggy and crashes all over.
 Please fix it<br> :date: __2021-07-05 20:40:59__

 > It's a shame that a lot of bothersome issues are still present after such a long time.
 Suggestions: 1.
 Better tracking of contributions, possibly user-based and with highscore lists (compare Folding) across multiple devices, which motivates additionally.
 2. The app is still hardly usable on some devices.
 LG G8S gets so hot after a few seconds that most mornings show me not a single completed calculation.
 Just give us an opportunity to run the calculations at 50% of CPU power to avoid this.<br> :date: __2021-06-24 10:21:54__